 D-Link's Safeguard Engine is a robust and innovative technology that automatically throttles the impact of packet flooding into the switch's CPU.
-This function helps to protect the Switch from being interrupted by malicious viruses or worm attacks.
+This function helps to protect the the Switch from being interrupted by malicious viruses or worm attacks.
 This option is enabled by default.

-Security > Safeguard Engine
+Figure 4.186 - Security > Safeguard Engine